 Some of the most pressing issues of our time concern the complex relationships between people and the environment, and UTSA’s Department of Anthropology is committed to understanding them.
 From Texas to Africa to the Island Pacific, our program is generating essential knowledge about a changing planet.
 Our faculty members direct extensive research projects, and they publish regularly in top-ranking journals.
-Our graduate students have a proven record of securing prestigious fellowships and grants for field research.
-Our recent Ph.D.’s occupy prominent post-doctoral positions, and they have won national awards for their dissertations.
+Our graduate students have a proven record of securing prestigious grants for field research.
+Our recent Ph.D.s have attained prominent postdoctoral fellowships, tenure-track professorships, and applied positions outside the academy, and they have won national awards for their dissertations.
 We are part of an emerging research university with an ambitious vision focused on environmental issues, and we share its mission of producing knowledge that is intellectually innovative and practically relevant.

 As a social and biological science, anthropology embraces a broad view of humanity according to the methods and topics of its four subfields: cultural anthropology (the study of people as social and cultural beings, whether in small-scale societies or complex global organizations); linguistic anthropology (the study of language use and linguistic diversity in social life); archaeology (the study of social and cultural life through material remains, from a long-term historical perspective); and biological anthropology (the study of human and nonhuman primate evolution, the biology and diversity of living human populations, and the behavior and ecology of non-human primates).
 The UTSA Department of Anthropology offers a major and minor at the undergraduate level and MA and Ph.D. degrees at the graduate level.
 We support our graduate students with fellowships, scholarships, hourly appointments, and research and travel grants.